LuX1122/LuX1122/README.md

 - 👋 Hi, I’m @LuX1122
 - 👀 I’m interested in ...
-Why do u need to know that ?
+Why do u need to know ?
 - 📫 How to reach me on X (Twitter): @LuX1122_
 - ⚡ Fun fact: ...
 No fun fact here